Skip to main content

 image

-Step 3: Implement conversations with the Agent in the Mini Program
+Step 3: Implement Conversation with the Agent in the Mini Program

-We just created an Agent called "Mini Program Development Expert".
-Let's now try to have a conversation with it to see if it can handle common CloudBase error issues.
+We just created a "Mini Program Development Expert" Agent.
+Let's try having a conversation with it to see if it can handle common TCB error issues.
 In the Mini Program, use the following code to directly invoke the Agent we just created for conversation:

 wx.cloud.init({